Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

-Millard Fillmore was born January 7, 1800 in what was called the Finger Lakes country of New York.
-He was the son of a poor New York farmer and grew up working on a farm, clearing land and raising crops.
-When he was fifteen years old, he was sent to a cloth dresser to work as his apprentice.
-His treatment was very poor by the man.
-In order to escape from service to the man, he borrowed $30 to buy his freedom.
-He then had to hike over a hundred miles to get back to his log cabin.
+Millard Fillmore was born on January 7, 1800, in the Finger Lakes Country of New York.
+He was the son of a poor New York farmer and grew up working on a farm, clearing land, and raising crops.
+When Fillmore was fifteen years old, he was sent to a cloth dresser to work as his apprentice.
+The man he worked for treated him very poorly.
+He borrowed $30 to buy his freedom to escape working for him.
+He then had to hike over a hundred miles to return to his log cabin.

 When he was 18, he attended his first school.
 His teacher was a redheaded woman named Abigail Powers, whom he adored.
 Seven years later, they married.
 At 23, he was admitted to the bar and started working as a law clerk.
 He eventually went on to become a lawyer, where he moved his practice to Buffalo.
-He was elected to the New York State Assembly, due to his good relationship with a Whig politician named Thurlow Weed.
+He was elected to the New York State Assembly due to his excellent relationship with a Whig politician, Thurlow Weed.
 He then became a Congressman and served eight years as a member of the House of Representatives.

 Fillmore and Donelson 1856